JefClaes/blog/content/post/2010-09-23-things-good-to-know-about-sql-state-server.md

 > computers running SQL Server that store data for a single database.
 If
 > one computer running SQL Server fails, another server in the cluster
 > can take over and serve requests without session-data loss.

-<span style="font-weight:bold;">More experience?</span>

-Do you know more things good to know about SQL State Server?